Skip to main content

 In Dashy, commonly configured resources include:

-• ./public/conf.yml - Your main application config file
+• ./user-data/conf.yml - Your main application config file

 • ./public/item-icons - A directory containing your own icons.
 This allows for offline access, and better performance than fetching from a CDN